anth0nycodes/car-rental-react-project/README.md

 # CAR Rental

-This is a remake of the car rental project that I made.
-This version is created fully in react, as well as includes a few new features such as the vehicle models page.
+This project is a revamped version of my original car rental site, now fully built with React.
+It features several new additions, including a dedicated vehicle models page, a sorting feature to organize cars, and a simulated car booking system.

 # Preview